-Prior to this, Dr Kearnan was Deputy Director of Australia's Defence Intelligence Organisation (2017); Minister Counsellor Defence Policy at the Embassy of Australia in Washington D.C.
-(2014-2016) and Assistant Secretary Middle East, Pakistan and Afghanistan in the International Policy Division of the Australian Department of Defence (2010-2012).
+Prior to this, Dr Kearnan was Deputy Director of Australia's Defence Intelligence Organisation (2017); Minister Counsellor Defence Policy at the Embassy of Australia in Washington DC (2014-16) and Assistant Secretary Middle East, Pakistan and Afghanistan in the International Policy Division of the Australian Department of Defence (2010-12).
 Before her appointment as Assistant Secretary, Dr Kearnan was Adviser to the former Minister of Defence, Senator John Faulkner.
 Between January 2008 and June 2009, she was Director Afghanistan in International Policy Division.

 Before entering government service in 1999, Dr Kearnan completed a PhD in International Relations and a Masters of Social Science (Asian Government) at the University of Queensland.
 Dr Kearnan also attended the 2013 course of the Royal College of Defence Studies in London.

 As First Assistant Secretary International Policy, Mr Hugh Jeffrey is responsible for managing Australia's international defence relationships.